-Karesuando (Gárasavvon, in Sami), across the bridge from the Finnish town of Kaaresuvanto, is the northernmost church village in Sweden, and it feels that way: utterly remote and exquisitely lonely.
-Still, scratch under the surface of this one-elk town – a Sami reindeer herder community – and you’ll find some good reasons for having travelled this far north.
-The area revels in the romance of extremes: the midnight sun shines here from late May to mid-July, but in winter the temperature hits -50°C. Karesuando’s frontier feel is reflected in the four languages spoken by the locals (sometimes all at once): Swedish, Finnish, Sami and Norwegian.
+The one-elk town of Karesuando (Gárasavvon in Sami), 260km above the Arctic Circle, is the northernmost church village in Sweden, and it feels that way: utterly remote and lonely.
+This Sami reindeer-herder community revels in the romance of extremes: the midnight sun shines here from late May to mid-July, but in winter the temperature hits -50°C. Karesuando’s frontier feel is reflected in the four languages spoken by the locals (sometimes all at once): Swedish, Finnish, Northern Sami and Norwegian.